Compare Gold IRA Companies:

-It is important to be aware of this and not be railroaded into buying a particular type of coin by companies or their representatives who have their own interests (higher margins and/or commissions) at heart rather than those of their customers.
+It is important to be aware of this and not be railroaded into buying a particular type of coin by the Gold IRA companies themselves or by any of their representatives who have their own interests (higher margins and/or commissions) at heart rather than those of their customers.
 Typically such companies will use the ‘bait and switch’ sales/advertising approach, i.e. they hook you in with promises of special deals and low dealer fees then use clever, influential sales tactics to persuade you to buy higher priced rare coins which give them much higher profit margins.

 #8 – Do They Have a Buyback Program?

 There may come a time when you want or need to liquidate your precious metals investment.
 In these circumstances you will want to get a fair value for them and you will want the procedure to be quick and straightforward.
 It will obviously be easier if you already have a relationship with the company you use for liquidation and if they are familiar with your account and circumstances.
 You will want them to take your best interests into account rather than taking advantage of your situation to make a quick profit.

 Recommendation: Start with the end in mind.
 Check prices and delivery times for selling your metals back to the Company at the outset when you are doing your initial research and reviews.

 #9 – Are They a Well Established Gold IRA Company With a Solid Reputation?

 Only give your business to a company that has a good public reputation and has been in business for a number of years, and one that has been endorsed by independent, reliable sources such as investment magazines and consumer advocacy sites.